Posts

 Image

-Anal Gland Expression in Dogs: Pros, Cons, and When It’s Actually Needed Wait a Second… What Are Anal Glands?
+Wait a Second… What Are Anal Glands?
 Dogs have two small scent glands located on either side of the rectum.
 These glands produce a strong-smelling fluid that normally empties naturally when a dog has a firm bowel movement.
 For many dogs, this process happens automatically and never causes problems.
 However, some dogs may develop issues such as impaction, inflammation, or infection if the glands do not empty properly.
 When this happens, a dog may experience discomfort and show symptoms that indicate their anal glands need attention.
 Anal gland expression is one of the most commonly misunderstood aspects of dog grooming and veterinary care.
 While it can provide relief for dogs with specific medical issues, routine expression without a clinical reason may actually create long-term problems.
 Below is a balanced look at when anal gland expression helps, and when it can do more harm than good.
-Pros of Anal Gla...
+Pros of Anal Gland Expression (When clinically indicated and properly performed) 1.
+Re...

 Dog Respiratory Illness in Spokane: What Pet Parents Should Know